stonepros/stone/doc/stoneadm/upgrade.rst

 =================================

-For most users, upgrading requires nothing more complicated than specifying the Ceph version number to upgrade to.
-In such cases, cephadm locates the specific Ceph container image to use by combining the ``container_image_base`` configuration option (default: ``docker.io/ceph/ceph``) with a tag of ``vX.Y.Z``.
+For most users, upgrading requires nothing more complicated than specifying the Stone version number to upgrade to.
+In such cases, cephadm locates the specific Stone container image to use by combining the ``container_image_base`` configuration option (default: ``docker.io/ceph/ceph``) with a tag of ``vX.Y.Z``.